Recurring Saturday Night Live characters and sketches introduced 2009–10: Hollywood Dish

 Bill Hader and Kristen Wiig play obnoxious celebrity interviewers Brady Trunk and Anastasia Sticks.

 A typical Hollywood Dish sketch starts with Trunk and Sticks introducing themselves to their guest just before the interview starts.
 During the interview they distract their guest by making strange faces and gestures.
 The guest becomes more and more uncomfortable throughout the interview.
 They tempt the guest in giving an over-the-top reaction to some experience she has had.
 The guest becomes so uncomfortable she wants to leave, but is convinced to answer one more question.
 This question is about her opinion about a television show the guest has not seen.
 Bill Hader does a spit-take in response.
 The guest leaves when she realises the interviewers are not listening to her anymore.
-The sketch ends with a promo to the recording in which Trunk and Sticks question their guest's sanity, showing the over-the-top reaction.
+The sketch ends with a promo to the recording in which Trunk and Sticks question their guest's sanity, showing the inordinate reaction Trunk and Sticks wanted to squeeze out of the guest.